Garcia-Burch-NLP/AI-Buster/.ipynb_checkpoints/README-checkpoint.md

     Our initial assessment lead  us to believe an AI-generated essay will be structed and written within strict writing parameters.

-    H<SUB>0</SUB>: Part of speech usage will not differ in essays written by an AI when compared to an essay written by a student. <BK>
+    H<SUB>0</SUB>: Part of speech usage will not differ in essays written by an AI when compared to an essay written by a student.
     H<SUB>A</SUB>: Part of speech usage will differ in essays written by an AI when compared to an essay written by a student.